Fast paced FPS action, set in an open world.

 On the Xbox One X it is smooth, bright, colourful (despite the amount of brown/beige) and even in the most hectic scenes stays true to its 60fps target.
 I would have liked the option to play in 4k, as some objects look a little muddied and blurry in 1080p but there’s no doubt that running at a higher frame rate is advantageous given the speed and intensity of the gameplay.
 Despite the lack of higher resolution the level of detail is still ok, but although character models are good, the post-apocalyptic setting shouldn’t be an excuse to not really put in anything interesting to look at.
 There is evidence of some assets being reused and I encountered a couple of instances of scenery pop-in while playing but only when travelling at high speed in my vehicle through densely populated areas.
 Menus are slow to respond which is frustrating, and should have been polished a bit better.

-Rage 2 has kept the fast paced and exciting combat of its forebear, while managing to provide a lot more content to get through.
+Rage 2 has kept the fast-paced and exciting combat of its forebear while managing to provide a lot more content to get through.
 It’s just a shame that a lot of it is so repetitive.
-The intense, fast paced gunplay may not be to everyone’s taste but it’s very well crafted and provides all the tools for lots of destructive enjoyment.
-An enjoyable romp but one that feels like it has missed the opportunity to reach its full potential and if it wasn’t for the exceptional shooting mechanics it would be hard to recommend this game.
+The intense, fast-paced gunplay may not be to everyone’s taste but it’s very well crafted and provides all the tools for lots of destructive enjoyment.
+It’s an enjoyable romp even though it feels like it has missed the opportunity to reach its full potential, but thanks to the exceptional shooting mechanics it’s still easy to recommend this game.